Joan Collins: Writing

 Since the late 1990s, Collins has been a regular guest diarist for The Spectator.
 In 2008, she had a weekly opinions column in The Sunday Telegraph.
 She continues to write occasionally for the Daily Mail, The Times, The Daily Telegraph and The Lady in the United Kingdom, and Harper's Bazaar in the United States.

-Collins has established herself as a successful author.
+Collins has established herself as a successful author, although doing so annoyed her sister Jackie, whose books had helped Joan's career.
 In addition to her bestselling novels, including Prime Time and Love & Desire & Hate, she has also written six lifestyle books, including The Joan Collins Beauty Book, as well as memoirs, including Past Imperfect.
 To date, she has sold over 50 million copies of her books, which have been translated into 30 languages.